axibase/atsd/tutorials/getting-started-alert.md

 ![](./resources/alert-email.png)

-Save the rule and insert high value samples on the **Data Entry** page again.
-You should receive the following message when the threshold is exceeded.
+Save the rule and insert high-value samples on the **Data Entry** page again.
+You should receive the following message when the threshold is exceeded:

 ![](./resources/alert-email-msg.png)